Wait, Is SEO Dead? The Complete Guide to Generative Engine Optimization (GEO)

 Ranking well in traditional search (SEO foundation)

-Providing precise, contextual answers (content quality)
+Providing precise, contextual content (content quality)